 Six weeks later, Mr G attended clinic for a postoperative surgical review.
 He mentioned that he was angina-free but complained of dyspnoea on moderate exertion.
 Mr F put this down to the fact that Mr G was still recovering from the operation and said that "things would get better soon".
 Mr G was discharged from the clinic back to the care of his own GP.

-The shortness of breath persisted during the next few months and Mr G mentioned this to his cardiologist, Dr T. Dr T reviewed the chest x-rays and arranged an echocardiogram, which showed poor left ventricular function with significant dyskinesis in the inferior and lateral walls of the left ventricle.
-Pulmonary function tests showed a mild reduction in total lung capacity.
-A chest fluoroscopy test revealed paralysis of the right hemidiaphragm, and it was concluded that this was due to a right phrenic nerve palsy, a recognised complication of thoracic surgery.
+The shortness of breath persisted during the next few months and Mr G mentioned this to his cardiologist, Dr T. Dr T reviewed the chest x-rays and arranged an echocardiogram, which showed a poor left ventricular function with significant dyskinesis in the inferior and lateral walls of the left ventricle.
+Pulmonary function test showed a mild reduction in total lung capacity.
+A chest fluoroscopy test revealed paralysis of the right hemidiaphragm.
+The final diagnosis was right phrenic nerve palsy secondary to surgical damage.

 Mr G made a claim against Mr F because of the damage to his right phrenic nerve during the operation.
-The case was successfully defended based on the fact that damage to the right phrenic nerve is a rare, but known, complication of right mammary artery harvesting.
-In addition, it was held that the Mr G's breathlessness was caused by his poor left ventricular function and not by his paralysed hemi-diaphragm.
+The case was defended successfully, based on the facts that damage to the right phrenic nerve is a rare, but known, complication of right mammary artery harvesting and that his deteriorated heart function, rather than the paralysed diaphragm, was the likely cause of his breathlessness.